Yalantis-Projects-Romanenko/tasks_managment/readme.md

 ## TODO
 - handle not found requests
-- use exist when checking project if owned by a user
-- adapt sql requests to to denormalised database
 - Create Comment
 - cover with tests
 - add linter workflow to github actions